Madonna lily plant care and growing guide

 Make sure to water at ground level rather than overhead and avoid getting water on the foliage when possible; this will help reduce moisture levels on the leaves, which is essential for preventing disease development.
 Additionally, make sure that there is adequate air circulation around your plants by spacing them out properly in their growing area – this will also help keep fungal infections at bay.

-Propagation Tips
+Propagation tips

 Propagating a Madonna Lily is an easy and rewarding task.
 It can be done either from seed or by dividing the bulbs.
 Propagation by division is the most common method.
+If a virus infects the plants, seed propagation is preferred.

-The best time to propagate a Madonna Lily is in late summer, when the foliage has died back and the bulb has had some time to rest.
+The best time to propagate a Madonna Lily is in late summer when the foliage has died back, and the bulb has had some time to rest.
 This will ensure that your new plants have enough energy for successful growth.

 Garden design ideas with Madonna lilies